lafranceinsoumise/jlm-video-subtitles/README.md

 # How to involve yourself
 *Please check the Project tab (https://github.com/LucileDT/jlm-english-subtitles/projects).*
 Feel free to add any comments on cards/issues!
-- Wanna create new subtitles?
-Go to this point: https://github.com/LucileDT/jlm-english-subtitles/blob/master/README.md#create-new-subtitles
+- **Wanna create new subtitles?** Go to this point: https://github.com/LucileDT/jlm-english-subtitles/blob/master/README.md#create-new-subtitles
-- Wanna check existing subtitles?
-Go to this point: https://github.com/LucileDT/jlm-english-subtitles/blob/master/README.md#create-new-subtitles
+- **Wanna check existing subtitles?** Go to this point: https://github.com/LucileDT/jlm-english-subtitles/blob/master/README.md#correct--proofread-subitted-subtitles

+## Process
-## Create new subtitles
+### Create new subtitles
-### Which video to choose?
+#### Which video to choose?
 If some videos (with [subtitles] in the title) **are listed in the ```Draft``` column**, you can choose one and assign yourself to it.
 If **they aren't any videos** to do, or **you've began a particular one**, please follow this process:
   - Create an issue (https://github.com/LucileDT/jlm-english-subtitles/issues/new), using this model: https://github.com/LucileDT/jlm-english-subtitles/issues/1